nfarchadi/BlueShark_ISDM/README.md

 Details for: `ModelPerformanceAnalysis`

-* Description: contains all code to run the cross-validation to evaluate model performance for each integration approach.
-Scripts in the folder call on functions from the `functions` folder to run analyses
+* Description: contains all R code to run the cross-validation to evaluate model performance for each integration approach.
+Scripts in the folder call on functions from the `functions` folder to run analyses.
   * `BRT_Ensemble_Pooling_Analysis.r` - runs cross-validation for BRT data pooling and ensemble model approaches
   * `iSDM_Constant_Analysis.r` - runs cross-validation for iSDM constant model
   * `iSDM_Seasonal_Analysis.r` - runs cross-validation for iSDM seasonal model